General Information Regarding H-1B Status

 Can I apply for a "green card" and still reenter the US in H-1B status?

 YES.
-H-1B category permits "dual intent," which allows you to continue in H status even if you have begun applying for permanent residency in the U.S. You do not need to prove that you intend to return to your home country.
+H-1B category permits "dual intent," which allows you to continue in H status even if you have begun applying for permanent residency in the U.S.

 Can I extend my H-1B status a 7th year if I have filed for a green card?